 In November 2003 Pastor Roger Roberts and his wife Nancy began serving at IBC.
 With Roger’s strong preaching and Nancy’s musical gifts, the Roberts became a much-loved couple in the IBC community and further afield.
 We were sorry to bid them goodbye in September 2012 when they returned to the US where Nancy could continue to receive excellent healthcare.

-We have recently (July 2013) welcomed new Pastor Roland Eskinazi and his wife Hanlie to IBC.
+In July 2013, we have welcomed new Pastor Roland Eskinazi and his wife Hanlie to IBC.
 Pastor Roland comes to us from South Africa where he was the Pastor of Goodwood Baptist Church in Cape Town.
 He was recommended to IBC by Wayne Mack who is the author of the Foreword of the book “What to look for in a pastor” and is an internationally known author and lecturer, currently teaching at Grace School of Ministry in Pretoria, South Africa.